 Advice letter to be punctual

-I have been persistently monitoring employees reporting time from the past few weeks and have concluded that my employees are arriving late at work.
+I have been persistently monitoring employees’ reporting time for the past few weeks and have concluded that my employees are arriving late at work.
 I am deeply concerned with this late coming of the employees.
 I do understand the fact that heavy traffic during the morning is a great hurdle in managing punctuality but still, it is an integral part of efficient working.

 Sample -2